CONFIDENCE & PROTECTION

 - Wrap it around your head about 1 inch (2-3 cm) above your eyebrows.

-- Helmet sits level, not tilted back.
+- The helmet sits level, not tilted back.

-Section 3:Common fit issues
+Common fit issues

 FAQ

-Q1: Between two sizes—what should I choose?
+Q1: If I am between two sizes, what should I choose?

 Q2: How tight should a helmet feel?